-Get Otoplasty from Gold Coast Plastic Surgery
+Otoplasty with Dr Doyle from Gold Coast Plastic Surgery

-When you have your consultation with Dr Doyle at Gold Coast Plastic Surgery, he will assess your ears, and your expectations to determine the best approach to surgery.
+When you have your initial consultation with Dr Doyle at Gold Coast Plastic Surgery, he will assess your ears, and your expectations to determine the best approach to surgery.
 It’s important during your consultation that you are candid with Dr Doyle about what you hope to achieve from surgery.
 Part of a successful treatment is having realistic expectations.

 How much does otoplasty cost?

 The total cost of your procedure will depend on what needs to be achieved.
 The cost will include anaesthetist, surgeon and hospital fees.
 In some instances, this procedure is covered by Medicare.
 Dr Doyle can provide you with a more accurate estimate once your specific needs have been evaluated.